Takashi Nagai: Media

 In July 1949 a song titled "Nagasaki no Kane" ("The Bells of Nagasaki") was released by Columbia Records.
 It was sung by Ichiro Fujiyama with lyrics by Hachiro Sato.
 Yuji Koseki was the composer for the song.

 Nagai's "The Bells of Nagasaki" was used as the basis for a film of the same name produced by Shochiku movie studios and directed by Hideo Ōba.
 It was released on 23 September 1950.
 Leaving These Children Behind was filmed by Keisuke Kinoshita in 1983.

-British film production company Pixel Revolution Films released the film All That Remains based on the life of Nagai in 2016.
+The British film production company Pixel Revolution Films released the film All That Remains based on the life of Nagai in 2016.
 The film is directed by Ian and Dominic Higgins and stars Leo Ashizawa as Dr. Nagai and Yuna Shin as his wife, Midori.